joeys1122/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React JS is a library for building user interfaces.
+It lets you to manipulate DOM elements through an engine called the virtual DOM.
+The virtual DOM interacts with the actual DOM and tells it which elements and data to render.
+It also notices when the data changes and updates itself automatically.
+Since user interfaces today are so complex now, with lots of changing data, React takes care of a lot of the work for us.

 1. Describe component state.

+  A components state is the current condition of the data in a component.
+Example: If you had a lightbulb component, "ON" and "OFF" would be the two states of that component.

 1. Describe props.

+  Props is the data from a components state that is passed down to another component.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  A side effect is anything that affects something outside the scope of the function being executed.
+You sync effects to changes of state or props by adding the state or props into a dependency array as a second argument in the effect hook.
+  Example: useEffect(fn, [(state or props here)]);